denten-books/plain-text/3-format.md

 > energy conservation. [@veselovsky_sobranie_1913, 475-47]

 The Hegelian influence is unmistakable in these lines.
 Like the world spirit, literary formulae exist and develop across time and space.
-Veselovsky's formula is, like a *zaum* incantation, devoid of obvious meaning.
-It is a container.
-But unlike given incantations, formulae have a life of their own, in a trans- or meta- human way, not accessible to the individual cantor.
-They can be evoked but not quite transformed.
-Their historical momentum and genetic development overpowers any individual contribution.
+Veselovsky's formula is a concrete universal, which exists outside and independent of individual text witnesses.
+Formulae in this sense have a life of their own, in a trans- or meta- human way, not accessible to the individual author.
+They can be evoked but not quite written.
+They have a historical momentum of their own, in a long-term process of genetic development that overpowers any individual contribution.
 We expand within *it*, and not the other way around.
-Device, in this sense, means exactly the opposite of form in the sense of a private utterance, by which an individual author breaks with an ossified image (as in Shklovsky's *uao*).
+Form, in this sense, means exactly the opposite of form in the sense of a private utterance, by which an individual author breaks with an ossified image, as was the case with Shklovsky's idiosyncratic naming of the flower, *uao*.

 The contradiction of understanding form as sound and form as formula lies at the center of formalist poetics.
 As critics, the formalists privileged moments